 Finally, it’s essential to maintain a healthy garden to reduce pests.
 Healthy plants are less likely to attract pests, so keep your garden clean and weed-free.
 Additionally, practice proper watering techniques and fertilization to keep your plants healthy.

-Following these sustainable gardening principles can reduce pests and keep your plants healthy and strong.
+These sustainable gardening principles can reduce pests and keep plants healthy and robust.
 Using natural repellents, attracting beneficial insects, introducing natural predators, and maintaining a healthy garden can keep pests away and help protect your plants.

 Utilizing Natural Fertilizers

 When fertilizing your garden, you can take a sustainable approach that will harmonize with nature.
 Natural fertilizers are one of the best ways to nourish plants without depleting the environment.
-Here are some of the critical types of natural fertilizers, as well as the benefits of using them.
+Here are some of the critical types of natural fertilizers and the benefits of using them.

 Compost: Compost is one of the most widely used natural fertilizers.
 It is a combination of organic materials such as plant leaves, grass clippings, and kitchen waste that has been broken down into a nutrient-rich material.
 Compost is an excellent source of nitrogen, phosphorus, and potassium — three essential nutrients plants need to grow healthy and strong.
 Compost also encourages beneficial soil organisms such as earthworms and fungi, which help further improve soil texture and water retention.

-Worm Castings: Worm castings are produced by earthworms as they digest and process organic material.
-They are high in nitrogen, phosphorus, and potassium and are an excellent source of micronutrients.
+Worm Castings: Earthworms produce worm castings as they digest and process organic material.
+They are high in nitrogen, phosphorus, and potassium and an excellent source of micronutrients.
 Worm castings also help improve soil structure and drainage and stimulate the growth of beneficial soil organisms.

 Seaweed: Seaweed is an excellent source of organic matter and micronutrients, such as iron, zinc, and boron.
-It also helps improve the soil structure and stimulate the growth of beneficial bacteria and fungi growth.
-Seaweed is a great choice for sandy soils, as it helps to improve moisture retention and nutrient uptake.
+It also helps improve the soil structure and stimulate the growth of beneficial bacteria and fungi.
+Seaweed is a great choice for sandy soils, as it helps improve moisture retention and nutrient uptake.

 Benefits of Natural Fertilizers